markusstocker/pynpf-d4science/README.md

 * Tested on Chrome, should work on Firefox; IE 11 and Brave have issues with Jupyter
 * The system makes heavy use of caching: you may want to run it in a private (incognito) browser window
+* Users need to be authorized to upload resource to the catalogue